 Equation 14 shows the parameter tuning process.
 The parameter set denotes the parameters in the convolutional layer and fully-connected layer.
 The Adam gradient descent algorithm iteratively adjusts the parameters of the convolutional and fully-connected layers to obtain the optimal parameter set Θ. Adjustment of the model parameters is done to make the output of the proposed model approach the actual traffic conditions.

-2.3.6 Determining the network structure
+2.3.6 Determine the network structure

 There are two important factors that need to be considered when constructing a CNN network: (a) the hyper-parameters concerned with the convolutional and pooling layers, such as the convolutional filter size, pooling size, and pooling method; and (b) the depth of the CNN (Ma et al., 2017).
 In determining the architecture of the CNN model, there is currently no widely accepted network parameter selection strategy.
 The selection of the hyper-parameters of the neural network is related to the complexity of the specific problems, and depends largely on the designer's experience.
 The CNN architecture proposed in this study is developed from LeNet-5, which is a commercially available CNN structure with good performance.
 In order to determine the optimal network depth for this study, we trialed the different models shown in Table 4.
 The MAPEs of the CNNs with different depths are illustrated in Figure 6.